RSijelmass/gilded_rose_techtest/README.md

 - Sulfuras:
 	- does not change the quality
 - Aged Brie:
-	- Lets the quality always go up
+	- Lets the quality always go up *(uncertainty by how much, see Questions)*
 - BackStage:
 	- Quality rises 2x if SellIn ≤ 10
 	- Quality rises 3x if SellIn ≤ 5